 Concrete is the most used, man-made material in the world.
 It is comparatively durable and extremely formable.
 In the practice concrete is the only possible material for structures under the ground surface.

 The concrete group at KTH is directed towards both materials and structural aspects of concrete construction.
 The area of research contains function, design, construction, performance and rehabilitation of concrete and masonry structures and buildings.
 Sprayed concrete (shotcrete) and technical applications for newly developed concrete materials and the effects of dynamic loading are also included.
 The research is directed towards large concrete structures, extremely loaded concrete structures and advanced concrete materials.

 The division is currently active within the following research fields.
-For additional information follow the blue links:
+For additional information follow the links:

 Advanced concrete structures and design methods

 Studies of static and dynamic modes of operation in concrete structures, that optimally fulfils demands on load carrying capacity, robustness and other functions.
 Large and advanced concrete structures subjected to extreme loads is studied through finite element modelling and in situ measurements.

 Properties related to material composition of reinforced and un-reinforced structures of concrete and other cement based materials are studied, with focus on efficiency and sustainability.
 State-of-the art laboratory methods are used together with advanced methods for numerical modelling and finite element analyses.